lTanjal/Math_Trainer_for_Children/README.md

 # Math trainer and translator
 This mobile application is designed specifically for children, providing an interactive and engaging way to practice math skills.
-It also features a built-in translator, enabling quick translations of words or sentences across various languages to support learning and email functionality, allowing users to share progress with parents or peers, fostering communication and collaboration.
+It also features a built-in translator, enabling quick translations of words or sentences across various languages to support learning, and email functionality, allowing users to share progress with parents or peers, fostering communication and collaboration.

 ## A Clear and User-Friendly Interface
 The interface is simple and intuitive, designed with calm colors to create a soothing environment.
 It’s easy enough for a child to navigate and ensures no distractions, helping users focus on completing tasks.